o3de/o3de.org/content/docs/user-guide/components/reference/atom/hdr-color-grading.md

 ---

 The **HDR Color Grading** component is a post-process effect that enables users to color grades scenes matching a desired look and feel.
-This component uses a shader behind the scenes to perform the color grading logic on each pixel's frame.
+This component uses a shader behind the scenes to perform the color grading logic on each frame's pixel.
 To reduce compute time, a Look-up (LUT) texture can be generated from the current color grading settings by clicking `Generate LUT` on the component.
 ![HDR Color Grading Generate LUT](/images/user-guide/components/reference/atom/post-processing-modifiers/hdr-color-grading-generate-lut-ui.png)

 The generated LUT texture can then be activated by clicking on the `Activate LUT` button on the component.